The RISC is the only survey that directly asks students about the problems they face in college

 - Had a registration hold

 - None of the above

 The amount of detail the survey provides is unparalleled.
+You will easily identify actions your college can take to move the needle on student success.
 View our sample institutional report to see for yourself.

 The RISC identifies functional areas that excel in helping students succeed in college